ceph/ceph/doc/cephfs/add-remove-mds.rst

  Add/Remove Metadata Server
 ============================

-.. important:: You must deploy at least one metadata server to use CephFS.
+You must deploy at least one metadata server daemon to use CephFS.
+Instructions are given here for setting up an MDS manually, but you might prefer to use another tool such as ceph-deploy or ceph-ansible.
-    There is experimental support for running multiple metadata servers.
-    Do not run multiple active metadata servers in production.

 See `MDS Config Reference`_ for details on configuring metadata servers.